t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

     scheme     authority       path        query   fragment

 A URI is a sequence of characters that matches the syntax defined in {{RFC3986}}.
-It consists of a hierarchical sequence of five components: scheme, authority, path, query, and fragment (from most significant to least significant).
+It consists of a hierarchical sequence of five components: scheme, authority, path, query, and fragement identifier (from most significant to least significant), while not all components are necessary to form a valid URI.
 A scheme creates a namespace for resources and defines how the following components identify a resource within that namespace.
 The authority identifies an entity that governs part of the namespace, such as the server "www.example.org" in the "https" scheme.
-A hostname (e.g., a fully qualified domain name) or an IP address literal, potentially followed by a transport layer port number, are usually used for the authority component.
+A hostname (e.g., a fully qualified domain name) or an IP address literal, optionally followed by a transport layer port number, are usually used for the authority component.
-The path and query contain data to identify a resource within the scope of the scheme-dependent naming authority (i.e., "http://www.example.org/" is a different authority than "https://www.example.org").
+The path and optional query contain data to identify a resource within the scope of the scheme-dependent naming authority (i.e., "http://www.example.org" is a different authority than "https://www.example.org"); if no path is given, the root resource is addressed.
-The fragment allows referring to some portion of the resource, such as a Record in a SenML Pack ({{Section 9 of RFC8428}}).
+The fragement identifier allows referring to some portion of the resource, such as a Record in a SenML Pack ({{Section 9 of RFC8428}}).
-However, fragments are processed only at client side and not sent on the wire.
+However, fragement identifiers are processed only at client side and not sent on the wire.
 {{?RFC8820}} provides more details on URI design and ownership with best current practices for establishing URI structures, conventions, and formats.

 For RESTful IoT applications, typical schemes include "https", "coaps", "http", and "coap".
 These refer to HTTP and CoAP, with and without Transport Layer Security (TLS, {{RFC5246}} for TLS 1.2 and {{RFC8446}} for TLS 1.3).
-(CoAP uses Datagram TLS (DTLS) {{RFC6347}}, the variant of TLS for UDP.)
+(CoAP uses Datagram TLS (DTLS) {{RFC6347}}{{!RFC9147}}, the variant of TLS for UDP.)
 These four schemes also provide means for locating the resource; using the protocols HTTP for "http" and "https" and CoAP for "coap" and "coaps".
 If the scheme is different for two URIs (e.g., "coap" vs. "coaps"), it is important to note that even if the remainder of the URI is identical, these are two different resources, in two distinct namespaces.

-Some schemes are for URIs with main purpose as identifiers, and hence are not dereferenceable, e.g., the "urn" scheme can be used to construct unique names in registered namespaces.
+Some schemes are for URIs with the main purpose as identifiers, and hence are not dereferenceable, e.g., the "urn" scheme can be used to construct unique names in registered namespaces.
 In particular the "urn:dev" URI {{RFC9039}} details multiple ways for generating and representing endpoint identifiers of IoT devices.

 The query parameters can be used to parameterize the resource.
 For example, a GET request may use query parameters to request the server to send only certain kind data of the resource (i.e., filtering the response).
 Query parameters in PUT and POST requests do not have such established semantics and are not used consistently.
-Whether the order of the query parameters matters in URIs is unspecified; they can be re-ordered, for instance by proxies.
+Whether the order of the query parameters matters in URIs is up to the server implementation; they might even be re-ordered, for instance by intermediaries.
 Therefore, applications should not rely on their order; see {{Section 3.3.4 of ?RFC6943}} for more details.

 Due to the relatively complex processing rules and text representation format, URI handling can be difficult to implement correctly in constrained devices.
-Constrained Resource Identifiers {{!I-D.ietf-core-href}} provide a CBOR-based format of URIs that is better suited also for resource constrained IoT devices.
+Constrained Resource Identifiers {{!I-D.ietf-core-href}} provide a CBOR-based format of URIs that is better suited for resource constrained devices.

 ## Representations